gordonje/missourian_analytics/README.md

 Now we're ready to start adding columns and setting their values:

-*	[post_length](https://github.com/gordonje/missourian_analytics/blob/master/add_post_len.sql): The number of characters in the message field, which is the most precise way of measuring message length.
+*	[post_length](https://github.com/gordonje/missourian_analytics/blob/master/add_post_len.sql): The number of characters in the message field, the most precise way of measuring message length.
 * 	[word_count](https://github.com/gordonje/missourian_analytics/blob/master/add_word_count.sql): The number of words in the message field, which is a less precise (though perhaps more meaningful?) way of measuring message length.
 *	[weekday](https://github.com/gordonje/missourian_analytics/blob/master/add_day_of_week.sql): The day of week when the message was posted.